bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >
-          Prototype data models and logic requirements for your engineering team and give them an API to power MVPs and market test solutions
+          Prototype data models and logic requirements for your engineering team and give them an API to power MVP and beta interfaces
         content_align: left
         actions:
           - label: Learn More